Housing in the United Kingdom: Renting

-Liberal MP Tudor Walters was inspired by the garden city movement, calling for spacious low-density developments and semi-detached houses built to a high construction standard.
+Tudor Walters, a Liberal Party member of Parliament (MP), was inspired by the garden city movement, calling for spacious low-density developments and semi-detached houses built to a high construction standard.
 Older women could now vote.
-Local politicians consulted with them and in response put more emphasis on such amenities as communal laundromats, extra bedrooms, indoor lavatories, running hot water, separate parlours to demonstrate their respectability, and practical vegetable gardens rather than manicured yards.
+Local politicians consulted with them and, in response, put more emphasis on such amenities as communal laundromats, extra bedrooms, indoor lavatories, running hot water, separate parlours to demonstrate their respectability and practical vegetable gardens rather than manicured yards.

 The housewives had had their fill of chamber pots.
 Progress was not automatic, as shown by the troubles of rural Norfolk.
-Many dreams were shattered as local authorities had to renege on promises they could not fulfill due to undue haste, impossible national deadlines, debilitating bureaucracy, lack of lumber, rising costs, and the unaffordability of rents by the rural poor.
+Many dreams were shattered as local authorities had to renege on promises they could not fulfil due to undue haste, impossible national deadlines, debilitating bureaucracy, lack of lumber, rising costs, and the unaffordability of rents by the rural poor.

 In England and Wales, 214,000 multi-unit council buildings were built by 1939; making the Ministry of Health largely a ministry of housing.
 Council housing accounted for 10% of the housing stock in the UK by 1938, peaking at 32% in 1980, and dropping to 18% by 1996, where it held steady for the next two decades.

 Debates on high-rise housing

 The fierce debates over high-rise housing that took place after 1945 were presaged by an acrimonious debate in the 1920s and 1930s in London.
 On the political left there was firm opposition to what were denounced as "barracks for the working-classes".
 Reformers on the right called for multi-storey solutions to overcrowding and high rents.

 There were attempts at compromise by developing new solutions to urban living, focused especially on slum clearance and redevelopment schemes.
 The compromises generally sought to replace inhospitable slums with high-rise blocks served by lifts.
 In the Metropolitan Borough of Stepney they included John Scurr House (built 1936–1937), Riverside Mansions (1925–1928) and the Limehouse Fields project (1925 but never built).

 Ownership

 Increasingly the British ideal was home ownership, even among the working class.
-Rates of home ownership rose steadily from 15 percent of people owning their own home before 1914, to 32 percent by 1938, and 67 percent by 1996.
+Rates of home ownership rose steadily from 15% of people owning their own home before 1914, to 32% by 1938, and 67% by 1996.
 The construction industry sold the idea of home ownership to upscale renters.
-The mortgage lost its old stigma of a millstone round your neck to instead be seen as a smart long-term investment in suburbanized Britain.
+The mortgage lost its old stigma of a millstone round one’s neck to instead be seen as a valuable long-term investment in suburbanised Britain.

 It appealed to aspirations of upward mobility and made possible the fastest rate of growth in working-class owner-occupation during the 20th century.
 The boom was largely financed by the savings ordinary Britons put into their building societies.
 Starting in the 1920s favourable tax policies encouraged substantial investment in the societies, creating huge reserves for lending.
-Beginning in 1927, the societies encouraged borrowing through gradual liberalization of mortgage terms.
+Beginning in 1927, the societies encouraged borrowing through gradual liberalisation of mortgage terms.